Why do we love camouflage? A review of iconic camo patterns

 Table of Contents

-Crouching Tiger Stripe, hidden Pencott
+Crouching Tiger Stripe, hidden PenCott

 Do you like camouflage?
 Show us what you wear, and we’ll tell you who you are!
 You shouldn’t take this challenge literally, but it has a grain of truth.
 The camouflage you wear can indicate what type of tactical operations you participate in or even reveal your historical preferences.
 And if you simply choose a camouflage pattern that appeals to you visually, you might soon discover its unique origins.